nutratech/cli/README.rst

 You may need to set the ``PY_SYS_INTERPRETER`` value for the ``Makefile`` if trying to install other than with ``/usr/bin/python3``.

 Building the PyPi release (sdist)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash

-  # source .venv/bin/activate  # uncomment if NOT using direnv
   make build  # python3 setup.py --quiet sdist
   twine upload dist/nutra-X.X.X.tar.gz

 Linting & Tests